 Looking for a place to stay with a healthy dose of artistic flair?
 Denver is undergoing a renaissance of new hotels that are very purposefully integrating art into their design panache and were inspired by a handful of others that set the stage for a new style of hotel.
 Denver-based NINE dot ARTS has curated many of the hotel collections mentioned here and beyond the metro area.

-If you want to be smack dab in the middle of art attractions, head to the Golden Triangle Creative District and stay at the ART, a hotel just steps from Denver Art Museum, Clyfford Still Museum and the new location of Kirkland Museum of Fine & Decorative Art.
+If you want to be smack dab in the middle of art attractions, head to the Golden Triangle Creative District and stay at The ART Hotel Denver, Curio Collection by Hilton just steps from Denver Art Museum, Clyfford Still Museum and the new location of Kirkland Museum of Fine & Decorative Art.
 The exterior captures the dynamic spirit and look of the district, and guests are wowed the moment they arrive in the Portico Gallery and see Leo Villareal’s undulating and never-repeating art installation created from 22,000 LED lights.
 Art graces the elevators and public spaces and spills into the hallways and adorns every guestroom.
 Even the fire pits on the FIRE Terrace are works of art!

 The boutique hotel’s collection is a nod to 20th- and 21st-century artists from around the world, with certain works such as the one by Villareal and Larry Bell’s installation of "Light Knots" in the FIRE restaurant, were commissioned especially for the ART.
 Others were acquired from local artists and those as far-flung as Dusseldorf, London, New York, Vietnam and Los Angeles.
 Catch a glimpse of how the collection was installed.